laravel/spark-aurelius-mollie/readme.md

 You should also add the following dependency to your `composer.json` file's `require` section:

-    "laravel/spark-aurelius-mollie": "^1.0"
+    "laravel/spark-aurelius-mollie": "^2.0"

 *Note: Spark's installer will wire up everything for you, including Cashier and the VAT calculator.
 No need to follow their installation instructions.*

-Next, run the composer update command.
+Next, run the `composer update` command.
 You may be prompted for a GitHub token in order to install the private Spark repository.
 Composer will provide a link where you can create this token.

 Once the dependencies are installed, add the following service providers to your `app.php` configuration file: